 Due to severe budget constraints at all levels of government and conservative politicians determined to abolish unions, IAM public sector workers are now under attack like never before.
 We are spending more resources than ever defending our right to bargain, to maintain official time to represent our members, to maintain check-off so we don’t have to collect dues by hand and other attacks against us.
 In fact the cutting of 100,000 federal jobs at a time when over 12% of Americans are unemployed will only make the situation worse.
 It is essential that we do our part to change the public perception of federal workers.

-There is a clear distinction between the Republican and Democratic Party platforms when it comes to how they view Unions whether government or private sector Unions.
-There planned legislation are nothing more than union-busting schemes, which are popping up more and more in jurisdictions across North America.
-As a result, the IAM’s membership in the federal government has gown every year in the last four years.
+There was a clear distinction between the Republican and Democratic Party platforms at the time of the 2016 elections when it came to how they view Unions, whether government or private sector.
+The Republican’s planned legislation is nothing more than union-busting schemes, which are popping up more and more in jurisdictions across North America.
+As a result of their efforts ironically the IAM’s membership in the federal sector has gown every year in the last four years.

 The federal government is the nation’s biggest right to work employer, which makes organizing difficult.
 But these attacks on government employees are making more and more workers realize the value of a union.
 If you sit on the sidelines and don’t engage in politics, Unions will continue to be forced to deal with anti-worker legislators that neither understand nor are willing to try to understand the importance of unions.
 This leads to bad policies, like we currently have in North Carolina, where the state will not recognize a collective bargaining agreement for public employees.

 The IAM must continue to follow the workers regardless of whether they perform such work in the private, public or federal sector.
 Whether work is leaving the government through privatization, or being brought in-house through insourcing, whenever the work our members perform changes sectors, it threatens to bust the union.
 In order to counter this problem, we have renewed our commitment to organizing workers in all sectors.